SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 3.5.0

 The biggest change in this release is the introduction of the all-new [Setup Wizard](*).
 In the course of implementing this very challenging tool, the labels for the visual representation of the Button Boxes were extensively revised.
-Therefore the [plugin label files](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Resources/Templates/Controller%20Plugin%20Labels.de) will be completely overwritten in this release.
-If you have edited your local files in the *Simulator Controller\Translations* folder in your *Documents* folder and introduced your own label identifiers, make backup copies before the update and then re-integrate your changes.
+Therefore the [plugin label files](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Resources/Templates/Controller%20Plugin%20Labels.de) will be completely overwritten in this release (the old files will be retained as backfiles in this case).

+Therefore: If you have edited your local files in the *Simulator Controller\Translations* folder in your *Documents* folder and introduced your own label identifiers, be sure to re-integrate your changes after running the update.

 ***